ericoporto/ags-manual-wiki/Tumbleweed.md

 ```

 This will set up a door with the id 20 to the state 2, locked.
 With "Doors.InitObject", you connect the object, displaying a sprite of an opened door, with the door ID.
-Now let’s take a look at your hotspot’s function:
+Now let's take a look at your hotspot's function:

 ```
 function hDoor_AnyClick()